 In the book I quote at the end of this article, the writer investigates and seems to find clues, but in the end he does not present any palpable proof.
 It is the reader who finally must form his or her own opinion.

-To make matters worse, we must add to the legend the number of paranormal events that have taken place there.
+To make matters worse, we must add to the legend the number of paranormal events that have taken place in this haunted house in Malaga.
 There are countless electronic voice recordings in which you can hear enigmatic voices without a certain origin.
 Not infrequently these voices with crystalline clarity seem to communicate with those who are there.

 There are testimonies about a figure materializing on the courtyard; area where according to the same voices there are bodies several meters under the ground.